 The truth is, there are some women who are so good at taking care of themselves and eating a well-balanced diet that they don’t really need any supplements.
 But, that is extremely hard.
-Especially because most of the conventional wisdom about heating healthy doesn’t work during pregnancy.
+Especially because most of the conventional wisdom about eating healthy doesn’t work during pregnancy.

 Growing a baby will take a lot from you and you do not want to deplete yourself.
 When you become nutritionally depleted you are at risk for cavities, brittle bones in your later life, complications of all kinds, your body will be more tired, you will have more aches and cramps and you will have a harder time recovering postpartum, emotionally and physically.